-If a licensee received nonpublic personal financial information from a nonaffiliated financial institution under an exception permitted in the bill (described below), the licensee's disclosure and use of that information would be limited as follows: The licensee could disclose the information to the affiliates of the financial institution from which the licensee received the information; and the licensee could disclose the information to its affiliates, but they could, in turn, disclose and use the information only to the extent that the licensee could disclose and use it. licensee also could disclose and use the information pursuant to an exception in the bill, in the ordinary course of business to carry out the activity covered by the exception under which the licensee received the information.
+If a licensee receives nonpublic personal financial information from a nonaffiliated financial institution under an exception permitted in the bill (described below), the licensee's disclosure and use of that information are limited as follows: licensee may disclose the information to the affiliates of the financial institution from which the licensee received the information; and the licensee may disclose the information to its affiliates, but they, in turn, may disclose and use the information only to the extent that the licensee may disclose and use it.
+The licensee also may disclose and use the information pursuant to an exception in the bill, in the ordinary course of business to carry out the activity covered by the exception under which the licensee received the information.

-If a licensee received nonpublic personal financial information from a nonaffiliated financial institution other than under an exception, the licensee could disclose the information only as follows: to the affiliates of the financial institution from which the licensee received the information; to its affiliates, who could, in turn, disclose the information only to the extent that the licensee could disclose the information; or, to any other person, if the disclosure would be lawful if made directly to that person by the financial institution from which the licensee received the information.
+If a licensee receives nonpublic personal financial information from a nonaffiliated financial institution other than under an exception, the licensee may disclose the information only as follows: to the affiliates of the financial institution from which the licensee received the information; to its affiliates, who in turn, may disclose the information only to the extent that the licensee may disclose the information; or to any other person, if the disclosure would be lawful if made directly to that person by the financial institution from which the licensee received the information.

-If a licensee disclosed nonpublic personal financial information to a nonaffiliated third party under an exception in the bill, the third party could disclose and use that information only as follows: to the licensee's affiliates; to its affiliates, who could disclose and use the information only to the extent that the third party could disclose and use it; and, pursuant to an exception in the bill, in the ordinary course of business to carry out the activity covered by the exception under which it received the information.
+If a licensee discloses nonpublic personal financial information to a nonaffiliated third party under an exception in the bill, the third party may disclose and use that information only as follows: to the licensee's affiliates; to its affiliates, who may disclose and use the information only to the extent that the third party may disclose and use it; and, pursuant to an exception in the bill, in the ordinary course of business to carry out the activity covered by the exception under which it received the information.

-If a licensee disclosed nonpublic personal financial information to a nonaffiliated third party other than under an exception in the bill, the third party could disclose the information only as follows: to the licensee's affiliates; to the third party's affiliates, who could disclose the information only to the extent that the third party could disclose it; and, to any other person, if the disclosure would be lawful if the licensee made it directly to that person.
+If a licensee discloses nonpublic personal financial information to a nonaffiliated third party other than under an exception in the bill, the third party may disclose the information only as follows: to the licensee's affiliates; to the third party's affiliates, who may disclose the information only to the extent that the third party may disclose it; and to any other person, if the disclosure would be lawful if the licensee made it directly to that person.